eecs280staff/tutorials/docs/setup_vscode.md

 ### Add new files
 Open your project folder by selecting `File` > `Open Folder...` > navigate to the `p1-stats` folder.

+We recommend putting source code in a subdirectory called `src`.
+Create a subdirectory if needed.

 Select the add file icon and give it a name, e.g., `main.cpp`.